alessum/find_right_sum_combination/README.md

 </ol>

-I tried to find the simplest and shallow circuit and it seems it works fine.
+I tried to find the simplest and most shallow circuit.
+It seems it works fine.
 Hope everything is clear enough ;)
 <image src="/circuit_tester.png"/>